General Background

 Concurrently, I am also working on policies to address the rise of antibacterial resistance via managing the demand for broad- vs narrow-spectrum antibiotics.
 I also have current work on evaluating alcohol regulations such as a ban on non-linear pricing or establishing price floors to curb excessive alcohol consumption and its heterogenous impact.

-I have taught undergraduate, master’s, and Ph.D. students at UEA and other institutions.
+I have taught undergraduate, master’s, and Ph.D. students at various institutions.
 The bulk of my teaching has been to economics majors to whom I have taught microeconomics, econometrics, statistics, math methods, industrial organization, and health economics at both the graduate and undergraduate levels.
 But I also have significant experience at teaching to non-economists.
 I have taught Health Economics and Policy to medical and public health students and Competition Economics and/IO to professionals from regulatory agencies and consulting firms.
-Currently, I both teach in and serve as the program co-director for the Postgraduate Certificate in Competition and Regulatory Policy run via CCP at UEA.

 I got my Ph.D. in Public Policy and Management from the Heinz School at Carnegie Mellon University, USA.
-Before joining UEA, I was a Lecturer (Assistant prof) at King’s College London (Department of Primary Care and Public Health Sciences) and before that an Assistant Professor at Florida State University (Department of Economics).
+Before joining Loughbrough, I was an Associate Professor at UEA and a Lecturer (Assistant prof) at King’s College London (Department of Primary Care and Public Health Sciences) and before that an Assistant Professor at Florida State University (Department of Economics).
 I also did a two-year post-doctoral stint at the University of California, Berkeley (School of Public Health).
 I got my undergraduate degree from Bard College, NY in physics and economics with a concentration in mathematics.

 I am of Pakistani origin (a proud Lahori and an Aitchisonian), have two children and a wife, and four siblings.
 I try not to tell them too many dad jokes.